 Leadership and Memberships

-A DePaul graduate, Jay continues to be a part of the university through Alumni Sharing Knowledge (ASK), acting as a mentor within the DePaul University and College of Law communities, and teaching in the law school’s Preparing to Practice (P2P) program.
+A DePaul graduate, Jay continues to be a part of the university through Alumni Sharing Knowledge (ASK), acting as a mentor within the DePaul University and College of Law communities, and teaching and speaking in the law school’s Preparing to Practice (P2P) program.
+He currently sits on the DePaul Law Alumni Engagement Board and serves as its President.

-Other memberships include the Chicago Bar Association (Solo/Small Firm Practitioners Committee, Vice Chair); the McHenry County Bar Association; the Illinois State Bar Association; and the Illinois Trial Lawyers Association.
+Other memberships include the Chicago Bar Association (Solo/Small Firm Practitioners Committee); the Illinois State Bar Association; and the Illinois Trial Lawyers Association.

 A proud “Double Demon,” Jay graduated DePaul University in 1997 and received his law degree from DePaul University College of Law in 2004.
 While in law school, Jay was actively involved with the DePaul Chapter of the ACLU and the Public Interest Law Association.
 He received the CALI Award for his Senior Seminar paper, which he later presented at the 2004 DePaul University CIPLIT Symposium, “Privacy and Identity: The Promise and Perils of a Technological Age.”
 The paper was subsequently published as Finding Waldo: Face Recognition Software and Concerns Regarding Anonymity and Public Political Speech, in Privacy and Technologies of Identity: A Cross-Disciplinary Conversation (Katherine Strandburg & Daniela Stan Raicu eds., Springer Science + Business Media, Inc.) (2006).